 Upcoming Match-ups

-• Odds to make the 2023-24 NFL playoffs are available at all sportsbooks (as well as odds to miss the playoffs)
+• Odds to make the 2023-24 NFL playoffs were available at all sportsbooks (as well as odds to miss the playoffs) the entire regular season

-• See each team’s 2024 NFL playoff odds below
+• See each team’s 2024 NFL playoff odds below; jump to our NFL odds for playoff game betting lines

-The 2023 NFL regular season will conclude January 7, 2024 with the top seven teams from each conference moving onto the 2023-24 NFL Playoffs, which are set to begin January 13, 2024.
-We are tracking the odds for all 32 NFL teams to make and miss the playoffs from the time the odds open, right through to Week 18.
+The 2023 NFL regular season concluded January 7, 2024 with the top seven teams from each conference moving onto the 2023-24 NFL Playoffs, which are set to begin January 13, 2024.
+We tracked the odds for all 32 NFL teams to make and miss the playoffs from the time the odds open, right through to Week 18.

 The graphs below were generated by averaging the odds from our most trusted sports betting apps and sites including Caesars Sportsbook, Barstool Sportsbook, BetMGM, DraftKings Sportsbook and FanDuel Sportsbook.